chuegle/boto/docs/source/emr_tut.rst

 This tutorial focuses on the boto interface to Elastic Mapreduce from Amazon Web Services.
-This tutorial assumes that you have already downloaded and installed boto.
+This tutorial assumes that you have already downloaded and installed boto2.

 Creating a Connection
 ---------------------
 The first step in accessing Elastic Mapreduce is to create a connection to the service.
-There are two ways to do this in boto.
+There are two ways to do this in boto2.
 The first is:

->>> from boto.emr.connection import EmrConnection
+>>> from boto2.emr.connection import EmrConnection
 >>> conn = EmrConnection('<aws access key>', '<aws secret key>')

 At this point the variable conn will point to an EmrConnection object.